thiagokokada/BootCtr/README.md

 this project.
 Of course, all of my modifications is distributed in a similar license, so go ahead and fork and do something interesting.

+CakeBrah does not seem to have a proper license too.
+However, [brahma][bhm] uses a license similar to MIT (see ``README-brahma`` for details), and CakeBrah is a derived work so it should use a similar license.

+[inih][inh] is distributed under New BSD License, while [libkhax][khx] (not used directly, however it is a dependency of CakeBrah) uses MIT license.

 Credits
 -------